Culdocentesis is a procedure that checks for abnormal fluid in the space just behind the vagina. This area is called the cul-de-sac.

 How is the Test Performed?

-First, you will have a pelvic examination.
-Then, the health care provider will grasp the cervix with an instrument and lift it slightly.
+First, you will have a pelvic exam.
+Then, the health care provider will hold the cervix with an instrument and lift it slightly.

 A long, thin needle is inserted through the wall of the vagina (just below the uterus).
 A sample is taken of any fluid found in the space.
 The needle is pulled out.